piazzai/cvless/README.md

 ### Adding a page

-One extra page (beyond the home) can be added to your site with minimal effort.
+One additional page can be added to your website with minimal effort.
 For example, if you are an academic, you might want to add a page about your research interests.
 In order to do this, you should first create a new text file called `research.md` and give it the front matter:

 ```yml
 ---